 - Your health condition and medical history

 The issue of whether to cancel your deportation or not falls within a judge’s discretion, which means your case could go both ways even if you meet all the requirements (outlined above).
 That is why being represented by a Salt Lake City deportation defense attorney is so critical to fight your deportation when you committed a crime in the U.S. Consult with our lawyers at Familia America today.
-Get a free consultation by calling at 801-656-9605.
+Get a consultation by calling at 801-656-9605.